jmbeach/duolingo-vocab-lists/README.md

 # Parsing other courses

-I wrote a NodeJS program to parse the words in the Spanish course from [an awesome post in a Duolingo discussion](https://forum.duolingo.com/comment/41639645).
+Originially, I wrote this program to parse the words in the Spanish course from [an awesome post in a Duolingo discussion](https://forum.duolingo.com/comment/41639645).
 Thank you so much [FieryCat](https://www.duolingo.com/profile/FieryCat)!

+However, now the program parses words from the website [duome](https://duome.eu/Jared5788/progress) which has a very comprehensive list of the words for each course.

 There are similar posts for other languages that could be processed in the same way to generate these files.

-To use the provided NodeJS code:
+To use the provided code:

 ## Step 1: Clone it.